Winchester Model 70: 1992 Classic Model (Controlled Round Feed and Controlled Round Push Feed)

-At the same time as the CRF feature was re-introduced, a recent innovation allowed the short extractor used on the post-1964 models to ride over the extraction groove on a cartridge, giving controlled feeding without the expense of the long Mauser type extractor.
-This was called Controlled Round Push Feed.
+At the same time as the CRF feature was reintroduced, a recent innovation allowed the short extractor used on the post-1964 models to ride over the extraction groove on a cartridge, giving controlled feeding without the expense of the long Mauser-type extractor.
+This was called controlled round push feed.
 This is achieved by the use of the pre-1964 ejector, combined with a modified post-1964 extractor and bolt face relieved at the bottom allowing the round to engage the bolt face from underneath.